Kingdaniel4747/musicload/README.md

 3. Choose **Add to Home Screen**.
 4. Confirm **Add**.
 Musicload opens from its red home-screen icon like a normal app.

-After changing the icon, remove the existing home-screen shortcut once and add it again so the device refreshes its cached icon.

 ## Environment options

 All settings live directly in `docker-compose.yml`; no `.env` file is required.
 The defaults in the included Compose file are already suitable for most installations.